20 Dec A Magical Christmas Getaway in Alsace

-- Place Kléber: here you can find the great Christmas tree.
+- In Place Kléber you can find the great Christmas tree.
 With it’s 30+ meters it’s one of the biggest natural Christmas tree of Europe!
 It lights up every day at 5 pm.
 There is also an ice-skating rink and the Village of Sharing (Village du Partage).

-- Place Gutenberg: the guest-country village – this year Lebanese village & Georgian market.
+- The guest-country village is Place Gutenberg – this year Lebanese village & Georgian market.

-- Place Broglie: Strasbourg’s oldest and largest Christmas market is taking place Place Broglie.
+- Strasbourg’s oldest and largest Christmas market is taking place Place Broglie.

 - In Place du Château you will find the box of shows

-- Place du Marché aux Poisson: the Alsatian Christmas delicacies market (bredele biscuits, wines, mulled wines, foie gras and beers)
+- Place du Marché aux Poisson hosts the Alsatian Christmas delicacies market (bredele biscuits, wines, mulled wines, foie gras and beers)

-- Place du Temple Neuf: Carré d’or Christmas market, curated by the merchants of the Carré d’Or.
+- The Carré d’or Christmas market, curated by the merchants of the Carré d’Or is located Place Broglie.

-- Place Saint Thomas: a true Christmas village
+- Place Saint Thomas showcases a true Christmas village

-- Place des Meuniers: the Alsace farmers’ market, where producers serve up the best local products (such as spirits, nougat, mushrooms, honey and compote).
+- In Place des Meuniers there is the Alsace farmers’ market, where producers serve up the best local products (such as spirits, nougat, mushrooms, honey and compote).

-- Place Benjamin-Zix: the market of the Magi (le marché des Rois Mages) in Place Benjamin-Zix.
+- You can find the market of the Magi (le marché des Rois Mages) in Place Benjamin-Zix.

-- And lastly the OFF Market and alternative Christmas tree are taking place in Place Grimmeissen.
+- And lastly the OFF Market and the alternative Christmas tree are taking place in Place Grimmeissen.
 Here you can find unique gift ideas from local, socially responsible and ethical organisations, such as vintage furniture, custom clothing, original crafts and organic foods.

 2019 – From 22nd November to 30th December 2019.
 From 11 am to 8 pm every day, December 24: from 11 am to 6 pm, December 25: closed.
 Open at night on Fridays until 9 pm and Saturdays until 10 pm.

 Best places to take photos in Strasbourg

 Strasbourg is blessed with an enchanting Old Town, standing on an island over the Ill River.
 It is now protected as a UNESCO World Heritage site!